-7.4 THSteps Information and Assistance
+6.4 THSteps Information and Assistance

 Providers with questions, concerns, or problems about claims should contact the TMHP Contact Center (1-800-925-9126).
 For contact information for their regional TMHP Provider Representative, providers can refer to the TMHP website at www.tmhp.com.
-Click on the Regional Support link.

-7.4.1 THSteps Inquiry Line
+6.4.1 THSteps Inquiry Line